How to Get Tickets to Global Citizen Festival 2019 in NYC

 Global Citizens are calling on world leaders to make commitments to empower people in extreme poverty.
 This includes:

-- Ensure people don’t suffer needlessly from preventable diseases.
+- Ensure people don’t suffer needlessly from preventable and treatable diseases.

-- Give every child access to a quality education.
+- Give every child — including those affected by conflict and crisis — access to a quality education.

 - Make sure all people have access to enough nutritious food and clean drinking water.